timbussmann/timbussmann.github.io/_posts/2024-04-21-migrating-functions.md

 ## Conclusion

 The migration from the Azure Functions in-process to the isolated hosting model turned out to be a major PITA due to many undocumented little tweaks under the hood.
-While I enjoy the extremely low operation cost for my little GitHub app thanks to Azure Functions, the hidden complexity of the framework definitely leaked through and bit me quite a bit here and there.
+While I enjoy the extremely low operation cost for my little GitHub app thanks to Azure Functions, the hidden complexity of the framework leaked through and bit me quite a bit here and there.

 Before I started the migration, I made sure that I had solid test coverage of my app's functionality, which came in handy in verifying that the migration didn't break anything.
 While this made me more confident in the upgrade, unfortunately, there are too many blind spots around the Azure Functions hosting side that are hard to include in local tests.
 Running integration tests on an actual Azure Function environment would be an absolute necessity when using Azure Functions professionally.